By Vishal Dayama Mar. 06, 2017

 I went on a trip alone and realised that 10 minutes of “me time” was all that I needed.

-he solo traveller, they say, is the epitome of freedom and the staple of Instagram feeds.
+The solo traveller, they say, is the epitome of freedom and the staple of Instagram feeds.
 That’s a real man, you think as you sit in your cubbyhole drinking tea that tastes like horse piss, free as man was born to be.
 A man with deep thoughts, a deep personality, and a deeper need for rejuvenation.
-Plus no girlfriend to take shopping.

 So one fine day, I decided to jump on the lone-ranger bandwagon.
 I threw my laptop aside, packed my bag, booked tickets, and left for Gokarna to claim my place in the solo traveller’s sun.

 I reached Gokarna at 4 am.
 After a 14-hour journey from Mumbai, I mentally prepared myself for an adventure of a lifetime.
 Gokarna, for the uninitiated, is a tiny town on the Karnataka border, famous for its calm beaches.
 It is 147 kilometres from Goa, in fact you can call it mini Goa or Goa without cheap booze, or Goa without cigarettes, or Goa… okay just don’t call it Goa, call it Gokarna.

 After checking into the hotel at 5 am, I crashed, and woke up at 11 am.
 Since I had no one to talk to, I decided to do the unthinkable.
 I took a bath right after waking up.
 As adventurous as that might seem, it was nothing in comparison to what followed next.
 Breakfast.
 I ate breakfast alone and started feeling like one of those hippies who do things alone – the only difference being I wasn’t high, I wasn’t a hippie, and I was having aloo paratha instead of sipping on some green tea.